 While discerning religious life, it can be counterproductive to begin by planning visits to several convents, since visits can be expensive for you and a lot of work for a community.
 Rather, narrow down your search by doing plenty of research first.
 Whether you are unsure which form of religious life God may be calling you to, or you feel drawn to Carmel but are not sure which monastery is best for you, you can use the Internet to gain information about many communities easily.

 The next step is to narrow your search down to a few communities that appeal to you most, and ask these to send you more information.
-Then, based on what you receive, narrow it down further to just one.
-Continue to move forward, learning more about the community and growing closer to them with a personal visit, as long as you continue to experience peace and joy along the way.
-But if you begin to feel uneasy about something you learn, pay attention to these “red flags.”
-Do your best to settle your doubts one way or the other, and if the answer is definitely negative, then end your correspondence with that community and begin over with one of the other communities on your short list of possibilities.
+Then, based on what you receive, narrow it down further to the one which resonates with you the most.
+Continue to move forward, learning more about this community as long as you continue to experience peace and joy along the way, and then growing closer to them with personal visits.
+But if you begin to feel uneasy about things you discover, pay attention to these “red flags.”
+Do your best to settle your doubts one way or the other, and if the answer is definitely negative, then you should suspend your correspondence with that community and begin over with one of the other communities on your short list of possibilities.

 This advice of pursuing only one community in depth at a time comes from a holy and experienced abbot friend of ours, who frowns upon the current practice some young people have of visiting a long list of convents.
-It is extremely difficult to experience the spirit of one convent, if in the back of your mind you’re thinking about the one you just left and the others you still plan to visit.
-The “do-it-yourself nun run” method often ends in confusion, because you may compile a disjointed list of likes and dislikes, with possibly conflicting advice from formation directresses, instead of quietly and prayerfully discerning which charism resonates best with your unique personality and gifts.
+Although there may be circumstances in which is it prudent to visit more than one convent in order to seek confirmation of a prior discernment, all “shopping around” to find the “perfect” community should be avoided.
+It is extremely difficult to experience the spirit of one convent, if in the back of your mind you are thinking about the one you just left and the others you still plan to visit.
+The “do-it-yourself nun run” method often ends in confusion, because you may compile a disjointed list of likes and dislikes, and possibly be given conflicting advice by novice mistresses.
+It is much better to quietly and prayerfully discern which charism and community resonates best with your unique personality and gifts before making a personal visit.
 The “one convent at a time” method has been used for centuries with good results.